liferay/liferay-docs/develop/learning-paths/mvc/articles/03-writing-a-data-driven-application/04-implementing-a-ui-with-taglibs.markdown

 ## Adding Guestbooks [](id=adding-guestbooks)

-This JSP will look very much like the guestbook entry form, except since it contains only one field, it's much simpler.
+The `edit_guestbook.jsp` will look very much like the guestbook entry form, except since it contains only one field, it's much simpler.
 For that reason, the entire contents of the JSP are supplied here:

     <%@include file = "/html/init.jsp" %>